 GraphQL API Tutorial with RESTHeart

-This tutorial guides you through the process of implementing a GraphQL API using RESTHeart, following the structure and concepts presented in the GraphQL.org tutorial on Star Wars characters and episodes, demonstrating the implementation using RESTHeart.
+This tutorial guides you through implementing a GraphQL API using RESTHeart, following the structure and concepts from the GraphQL.org tutorial on Star Wars characters and episodes.

 Dive into the world of GraphQL and RESTHeart, and may the force be with your data!